AdityaParadeshi/M2-EmbSys/Project/1_Requirements/README.md

 # 4W's And 1H

-## Who:
+## Who???
 - This system is used by consumers for automizing their home.
-## What:
+## What???
-- This is an automated system ysed for controlling the electrical and electronic devices
+- This is an automated system used for controlling the electrical and electronic devices
-## When:
+## When???
 - This system can be used whenever there is the need of automation
-## Where:
+## Where???
 - This System can be used in Residential, Commercial and Industrial buildings
-## How:
+## How???
-- This system is human machine interface can be used manually or automatically through app or the remote control
+- This system is human machine interface which senses the input  and Displays the output and alerts the person

 # Requirements